Analysis | The FDA head toes Trump line on plasma — but goes too far

 Those concerns have to resurface after the spectacle we saw Sunday.

-At a news conference, Trump announced a new emergency use authorization, this time for convalescent plasma, which he characterized as a breakthrough.
+At a news conference, Trump announced a new emergency-use authorization, this time for convalescent plasma, which he characterized as a breakthrough.
 Some scientists are dubious about its usefulness.
-Others backed the decision, believing that the treatment at least shows some promise.
+Others backed the decision, believing that the treatment at least shows promise.

-But it wasn’t difficult to see how overeager Trump was for another coronavirus quick fix — a political win even — by hyping the treatment.
+But it wasn’t difficult to see how overeager Trump was for another coronavirus quick fix — a political win, even — by hyping the treatment.
 What was particularly notable was the degree to which the health officials next to him, including FDA Commissioner Stephen Hahn, played along.

-In his opening remarks, Trump claimed that a study by the Mayo Clinic showed convalescent plasma “has proven to reduce mortality by 35 percent.
+In Trump’s opening remarks, he claimed that a study by the Mayo Clinic showed convalescent plasma “has proven to reduce mortality by 35 percent.
 That’s a tremendous number.”
 He added, “Based on the science and the data, the FDA has made the independent determination that the treatment is safe and very effective.”

 Hahn wasn’t quite so definitive, but he did repeat the 35 percent figure multiple times, at one point stretching that figure to show something it doesn’t quite show.

-“I just want to emphasize this point because I don’t want you to gloss over this number,” he said.
+“I just want to emphasize this point, because I don’t want you to gloss over this number,” he said.
 “We dream in drug development of something like a 35 percent mortality reduction.
 This is a major advance in the treatment of patients.
 This is a major advance.”

-He added: “Many of you know I was a cancer doctor before I became FDA commissioner.
+Hahn added: “Many of you know I was a cancer doctor before I became FDA commissioner.
 And a 35 percent improvement in survival is a pretty substantial clinical benefit.
 What that means is — and if the data continue to pan out — 100 people who are sick with covid-19, 35 would have been saved because of the admission of plasma.”

 The first thing to note is that Trump’s claim that the treatment is “proven to reduce mortality by 35 percent” isn’t backed up by Hahn’s comments.
 Hahn is more circumspect, allowing that additional data will shed further light on the true effectiveness.
 The Mayo study, while finding a statistically significant effect, was not a randomized clinical trial, the gold standard for such studies, nor has it been peer-reviewed yet.
 Even the FDA in its news release and an accompanying memorandum Sunday said merely that the treatment “may be effective” — and that the possible benefits outweigh the risks — rather than that it’s been proved to be very effective, as Trump claimed.

-It’s also worth noting that, just a few days ago, the FDA was pumping the breaks on convalescent plasma, with National Institutes of Health Director Francis S. Collins and top infectious-disease specialist Anthony S. Fauci warning against the authorization, according to the New York Times.
+It’s also worth noting that, just a few days ago, the FDA was pumping the brakes on convalescent plasma, with National Institutes of Health Director Francis S. Collins and top infectious-disease specialist Anthony S. Fauci warning against the authorization, according to the New York Times.

 Since then, Trump has upped the very public pressure on the FDA to push it along, even suggesting on multiple occasions that people within the FDA are trying to put it on hold until after the 2020 election to damage him politically — a baseless accusation.
 So the pressure was evident.